April shooting deemed self-defense - Pomeroy Daily Sentinel

 Ohio State Highway Patrol, according to Gallia Sheriff Matt Champlin, had taken a report stating an individual saw a vehicle matching the description of the same one Coon had left at the East Bethel Church Road residence driving erratically on US 35 prior to the shooting.

-“Had she not been prepared and trained like she was,” said Gallia Deputy of Chiefs Troy Johnson, “we could have been looking at an unsolved murder.”
+“Had she not been prepared and trained like she was,” said Gallia Chief of Deputies Troy Johnson, “we could have been looking at an unsolved murder.”

 “I don’t think based on what we see in the toxicology report and what we know through our training, I don’t think he was following any type of logic or planning,” said Champlin.
 “We think it’s exaggerated behavior by the methamphetamine.”